Dance Airplay: Artists with the most number-one hits

-David Guetta has the most chart toppers, with 19 number one hits.
+David Guetta has the most chart toppers, with 21 number one hits.

-As of 2025, David Guetta has accumulated the most chart toppers, with nineteen number ones.
+As of 2026, David Guetta has accumulated the most chart toppers, with twenty-two number ones.
 Rihanna was the youngest artist on this chart to reach number one with "Pon de Replay" in 2005, when she was 16.
 Madonna is the only artist on this chart to see seven singles all reach number one consecutively, making her the only artist on this chart to accomplish this feat, and also has the most number ones from one album, all four singles from Confessions on a Dance Floor topped the chart (although she is now tied with Katy Perry, as her four singles from Teenage Dream have reached the top spot).
 In addition, Madonna was also named the number-one Dance Airplay artist for the decade (2003–2009) in Billboards decade-end recap in 2009.
-The Chainsmokers have the most number ones among duo or groups with 10, followed by Cascada and AnnaGrace, who are tied with 3.
-However, AnnaGrace are the only duo or group to score their first consecutive number ones on this chart, while the Chainsmokers claim the most weeks at number one by a duo, with 61.
+The Chainsmokers have the most number ones among duo or groups with 11, followed by Cascada and AnnaGrace, who are tied with 3.
+However, AnnaGrace are the only duo or group to score their first consecutive number ones on this chart, while the Chainsmokers claim the most weeks at number one by a duo, with 62.